Eleonora Meli Messineo

 Eleonora Meli Messineo, an Italian lawyer, has more than fifteen years of experience in international law, international relations and development cooperation, from Afghanistan, Iraq, Haiti and a number of African countries, including Chad, Central African Republic, Sudan, Rwanda, and Côte d'Ivoire.

-Currently, she works as free-lance consultant providing technical advice to public as well as private entities.
-She analyses and optimizes decision-making processes within the private and public sectors.
-Maps and assesses the functioning of public services, providing risk assessments and recommendations.
-Elaborates strategies and correlated plans of actions for private and public counterparts with a view to supporting expected results for private investors or governmental policies.
+Currently, she works as free-lance consultant providing technical advice to public as well as private entities working and investing in West Africa and the Sahel.
+She analyses and optimizes decision-making processes within the private and public sectors; maps and assesses the functioning of public services, providing risk assessments and recommendations; elaborates strategies and correlated plans of actions with a view to supporting expected results for private investors or governmental policies.

 She began her work with the United Nations in the Office of the High Commissioner of Human Rights (OHCHR) in Geneva as part of the Capacity Building and Field Operations Branch (2004-2006).